ank8ita/AnkitaChaudhari/README.md

-This Repo is created for demoing, how to apply theme and custumize it for github page
+This Repo is created for demoing purpose.
+How to apply theme and custumize it for github page